The Terwilliger algebra of the doubled Odd graph: The Terwilliger algebra of

 \begin{lem} The algebra $T$ is a subalgebra of $\mathcal{A}$. \end{lem} \begin{proof} Immediate from Lemma \ref{lem2}(i),(iv). \end{proof}

-We assume $m\geq 3$ for the rest of this paper.
-Below, we aim to give a decomposition of $T$ in a block-diagonalization form.
+We assume $m\geq 3$ for the rest of this section.
+Below, we aim to give the decomposition of $T$ in a block-diagonalization form.
 To this end, we need characterize some properties of irreducible $T$-modules.

 In \cite{bvc}, B.V.C.
 Collins investigated the relationship between the Terwilliger algebra of an almost-bipartite distance-regular graph and that of its antipodal $2$-cover.
-In fact, the doubled Odd graph $2.O_{m+1}$ is the antipodal $2$-cover of the Odd graph $O_{m+1}$ that is an almost-bipartite distance-regular graph with vertex set $\mathscr{X}:={S\choose m}$, where two $m$-subsets are adjacent whenever they are disjoint.
-Therefore, we from \cite{bvc} know that the irreducible modules of Terwilliger algebra for $2.O_{m+1}$ are closely related to that for $O_{m+1}$.
-The graph $O_{m+1}$ is a $Q$-polynomial distance-transitive graph with diameter $m$.
+Since $2.O_{m+1}$ is the antipodal $2$-cover of $O_{m+1}$ and $O_{m+1}$ is almost-bipartite, then we from \cite{bvc} know that the irreducible modules of Terwilliger algebra for $2.O_{m+1}$ are closely related to that for $O_{m+1}$.
+For this reason, we first describe some results on the irreducible modules of Terwilliger algebra for $O_{m+1}$.